Past-The-War-Earth/the-struggle-continues-anew.xyz/Simulation-Outline.md

 c.
 Field overhead view is also to be present in augmented reality views, at appropriate levels for different types of command from different heights, down to non-commissioned officers.
 Appropriate command interfaces are to be displayed as well.
 Visual command interfaces are to be displayed along with associated arm, hand and finger movement animations.
 No voice commands for AR interface.
 Incoming voice communications can be pre-recorded.
 Outgoing voice communications are to be implemented at a future time, for multi-participant simulations.
 Eventual goal is for mass-participant simulations at all levels, with realistic communication appropriate to the rank.
 For example the battalion HQ officers are expected to have the option of seeing an overhead view of each of the companies and ability to communicate together via shared, avatar signed AR selection grouping and icon annotation.

 d.
-Communication with soldiers is done via tradional horns and flags.
+Communication with soldiers is done via traditional horns and flags.
 Emphasis on the symbolic and morale values.

 IV.
 Stretch goals: